Sisyphus1813/firewalld-ext/README.md

 * **Open:** Minimal threat feed containing only the bare essentialls.
 * **Lenient:** Expands on the "Open" threat feed and includes IPV6 addresses
-* **Balanced:** The goldilocks zone, A good amount of threat feed covering a wide variety of threats; low to no chance of breaking during everyday usage.
+* **Balanced:** The goldilocks zone, A good amount of threat feeds covering a wide variety of threats; low to no chance of breaking during everyday usage.
 * **Firm:** Expands significantly on the Balanced profile by adding brute force SSH/telnet threat feeds.
 Expect occassion breakage or slow initial network connection.
 * **Srict:** Generally not reccomended, but it's there if you want it.
-You'll still be able to access the internet but expecgt frequent breakage and extremely slow initial network connection.
+You'll still be able to access the internet but expect frequent breakage and extremely slow initial network connection.

 ## Troubleshooting